enewe101/cluster-func/README.md

 spawning as many workers as there are cpu cores available to your user on the machine.

-If `args` yields a tuple, its contents will be unpacked and used positional arguments.
+If `args` yields a tuple, its contents will be unpacked and used as positional arguments.
 Single-argument invocations need not be packed into a 1-tuple (unless that argument is itself a tuple).
 Separate invocations can use different numbers of arguments.